A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS-Assisted RCC

-The underlying principle of optimization-based resource allocation, as elaborated in Section~\ref{sec:ISAC_RA}, involves the co-design of available resources, including RIS phase shifts, to optimize a designated performance metric for either communications or/and sensing.
+The underlying principle of optimal resource allocation, as elaborated in Section~\ref{sec:ISAC_RA}, involves the co-design of available resources, including RIS phase shifts, to optimize a designated performance metric for either communications or/and sensing.

 Motivated by the announcement from the Federal Communications Commission (FCC) approving the use of the \unit[3.5]{GHz} band for communication purposes alongside its traditional application in radar sensing~\cite{2018_Rihan}, the authors in~\cite{2021_Wang2} pioneered the use of RIS for interference mitigation in RCC.
 Their primary objective was to enhance the radar detection probability in an RIS-assisted RCC system with multiple communication users and a single radar target, while adhering to quality-of-service (QoS) constraints on the communication SINRs.
 To tackle this optimization problem, the authors in~\cite{2021_Wang2} employed a semi-definite relaxation (SDR) approach based on quadratically constrained quadratic programming (QCQP).
 The simulation results presented in~\cite{2021_Wang2} demonstrate that the use of RIS can offer a substantial improvement in the detection probability, particularly when the SINR thresholds of the communication users are high.
 Consequently, both the communication and the sensing systems can achieve excellent performance.
 For instance, the detection probability can increase from 0.6 to 0.85 with the assistance of the RIS, which can further improve to 0.98 by increasing the number of RIS elements.